ana-alekseeva/disser_app/README.md

 This is the repository with data and code to create Shiny application that allows looking at the results of my Master thesis and making some fun simulations.

-To activate the application run *runGitHub("disser_app","terabitiya")* in your R Studio because I can't host it yet.
+To activate the application run *runGitHub("disser_app","terabitiya")* in your R Studio because I can't host it yet:(

 The key idea of this research is pretty simple.
 Previous scholars supposed that a voter deciding what political party to choose takes into account all the parties participating in a political campaign.
 However, it's not true.
 He or she has its own effective choice set.